middlebear/jekyll-theme-editorial/README.md

 #### Adding alt text, title, and caption

-Because HTML images have some textual metadata often attached to them, the Editorial theme introduces these extra fields for the common image metadata in the post's front matter:
+Because <abbr>HTML</abbr> images have some textual metadata often attached to them, the Editorial theme introduces these extra fields for the common image metadata in the post's front matter:

 ```yaml
 alt_text:         "The Jekyll logo, featuring stylized script and a test tube filled with red, bubbling liquid"